Text Size

 Psalm 90:1-17

-Lord, You have been our dwelling place for all generations.
-Before the mountains were born, before You had formed the earth and the world, even from everlasting to everlasting, You are God.
-You turn man to destruction, saying, “Return, You children of men.”
+Lord, You have been our dwelling place through all generations.
+Before the mountains were born or You brought forth the earth and the world, from everlasting to everlasting You are God.
+You return man to dust, saying, “Return, O sons of mortals.”

 Mosaic mortality and refuge counterpart